Big Skippy Mammals: 10 Largest Antelopes In The World

 Height: 1.3 – 1.6 meters (4 – 5.2 feet)

 Got its name from the reddish-brown color, roan antelope is one of the largest antelopes with an impressive horse-like build.
 A roan antelope stands tall with a powerful figure of the thick and muscular neck.
 This species has a short erect mane on its back, and its most special characteristic is the face markings.
 At the same time, they have long horns that are strongly curved backward, especially in males.
 Those horns are beneficial for them when it comes to confronting predators like lions and other big cats.
-Besides defending themselves, they also use their horns to fight each over females and territories within their group.
+Besides defending themselves, they also use their horns to fight each other over females and territories within their group.
 The appearance of roan antelopes is very similar to sable antelopes, and they can be confused where their ranges overlap.
 You can easily recognize roan antelopes by their beautiful and majestic black and white faces.

 Roan antelopes are found in Central, Southern, and West Africa where they live in subtropical and tropical grasslands.
 They also live in shrublands, savannas, and woodland if there are enough food resources for them to feed on.
 As gregarious animals, they form harem groups of 5 to 15 females with a dominant male.
 Females also often fight for dominance, so harming groups of males with a dominant female is also common.
 Roan antelopes are shy but very brave when threatened so they are not afraid to confront predators if need be.
 Unfortunately, their main threats are not the predators that they can fight off.
 Habitat loss and poaching by humans are the main causes of their population decline in the wild.
 This is why they mainly survive only in or near protected areas today.